ffreyer/SphereSurfaceHistogram.jl/README.md

 B[pi/2, :]            # theta-ring closest to x = 0, y = 1
 B[:, :]               # all bins, indexed as [theta_index][phi_index]
 B[0:pi/2:2pi, pi/2]   # bins closest to (cos(phi), sin(phi), 0) for phi = 0:pi/2:2pi

+# Additionally SSHBinner can be supplied with a `method`.
+There are two options,
+# `partition_sphere1` and `partition_sphere2`.
+Both partition the sphere in theta
+# first, creating some number of rings with phi = 0..2pi.
+The former then creates
+# any number bins for each ring, the latter is restricted to some power of two,
+# which means that bins a re more frequently aligned.
+# `partition_sphere2` is the default.
+B = SSHBinner(N_bins, method=partition_sphere1)

 # Plotting